Smoothness of the density for solutions to Gaussian rough differential equations: Examples

-As an immediate corollary of the last two lemmas we can conclude that the (centred) Ornstein-Uhlenbeck process and the Brownian bridge (returning to zero after time $T$) both satisfy Condition~\ref{non-determ} with index of non-determinism no greater than unity.
-In the case of fBm $(Z_{t}^{H} )_{t\in\left[ 0,T\right] }$ the scaling properties of $Z^{H}$ enable us to say more about the non-determinism index than can be obtained by an immediate application of Lemmas \ref{CM embed general} and \ref{CM embed}.
-To see this, note that for fixed $\left[ s,t\right] \subseteq\left[ 0,T\right] $ we can introduce a new process
+As an immediate corollary of the last two lemmas, we can conclude that the (centred) Ornstein--Uhlenbeck process and the Brownian bridge (returning to zero after time $T$) both satisfy Condition~\ref{nondeterm} with index of nondeterminism no greater than unity.
+In the case of fBm $(Z_{t}^{H} )_{t\in [ 0,T ] }$, the scaling properties of $Z^{H}$ enable us to say more about the nondeterminism index than can be obtained by an immediate application of Lemmas \ref{CM embed general} and \ref{CM embed}.
+To see this, note that for fixed $ [ s,t ] \subseteq [ 0,T ] $ we can introduce a new process

-$\tilde{Z}$ defines another fBm, this time on the interval $[0,T\left( t-s\right) ^{-1}]=:[0,\tilde{T}]$.
-Let $u=s\left( t-s\right) ^{-1} ,v=t\left( t-s\right) ^{-1}$ and denote by $\mathcal{\tilde{F}}_{a,b}$ the $\sigma$-algebra generated by the increments of $\tilde{Z}$ in $\left[ a,b\right] $.
+$\tilde{Z}$ defines another fBm, this time on the interval $[0,T ( t-s ) ^{-1}]=:[0,\tilde{T}]$.
+Let $u=s ( t-s ) ^{-1} ,v=t ( t-s ) ^{-1}$ and denote by $\mathcal{\tilde {F}}_{a,b}$ the $\sigma$-algebra generated by the increments of $\tilde{Z}$ in $ [ a,b ] $.
 Scaling then allows us to deduce that

 By construction $u-v=1$.
-And since $\tilde{Z}$ is fBm it follows from Lemmas \ref{CM embed general} and \ref{CM embed} that
+And since $\tilde{Z}$ is fBm it follows from Lemmas \ref{CM embed general} and~\ref{CM embed} that